openware/barong/docs/kycaid.md

 1) We need to set up a bucket for storing docs (docs submitted by user will be stored both in barong and on KYCAID side) Basic creds needed for that should be set in envs: `barong_storage_provider`, `barong_storage_bucket_name`, `barong_storage_access_key`, `barong_storage_secret_key`.
-More about available options read [here]( https://github.com/openware/barong/blob/master/docs/configuration.md#storage-configuration)
+More about available options read here: [Barong storage configuration](https://www.openware.com/sdk/docs/barong/configuration.html#storage-configuration)
 2) We need to set up authorization creds for KYCAID (get one on official site https://www.kycaid.com/).
 ENVs for that available under namings:
 `barong_kycaid_authorization_token` - for auth secret token,
 `barong_kycaid_sandbox_mode` - for switching between test mode and prod mode (`true` by default)